Computer Science at Royal Holloway is one of the world's leading centres of research in various areas of theoretical and applied computer science.

 The department produces extremely high-quality research, as demonstrated by our high ratings in Research Assessment Exercises (RAE) / Research Excellence Frameworks (REF), where we ranked 11th in the UK among more than 80 computer science departments for the quality of our research outputs.

 Collaborative research is carried out in many different fields, from finance to the analysis of movie scripts, from computational simulations of epidemics to foundational aspects of probability and logic.

 Research students enjoy a very lively research culture and are fully involved in the research activities of the Department (and share their successes).
 Many of them present papers at international conferences, with financial support from the Department.
-They organise their own 'cakes' talks series to provide an informal environment for describing their research and practising presentation skills.

 A Postgraduate Colloquium is held annually: all second and third-year research students give 15-minute talks to present the results of their research achieved during the year to members of staff from different research groups, fellow research students, and external guests; first-year students give a poster presentation.